Kenpali Core Specification

 Parameters:

-• next: (function): A function that computes the next state from the current element and state.
-The state is passed as a named argument state:.
+sequence(Sequence): The sequence of values to process.start:(Any): The initial state.next:(Function): A function that computes the next state from the current element and state.
+The state is passed as a named argumentstate:.

 Returns: